mParticle/docs/src/pages/integrations/google-analytics-4/event/index.md

 #### Sending Data via Web Server Side

 You may prefer to send web data server side in order to reduce both the the number of calls the browser makes, and the size of your web site.
 In this scenario, events are sent to mParticle's servers, and then forwarded from mParticle's servers to GA4.
-Google's server side API for GA4 requires a `client_id` which still necessitates loading Google's SDK. mParticle sends the `client_id` to our servers to then forward to Google server side.

 To send data server side, check `Forward Requests Server Side` in the Connection Settings.
 Add the `Measurement ID` and you will also need to include a `Measurement Protocol API Secret`.
 On GA4, each data stream can have one or more `Measurement Protocol API Secrets`.
 To create one:
 1. Locate your data stream where you viewed your Measurement ID from above.